Skip to main content

 <p>Hello {{FIRST_NAME|Customer}},</p>

-If FIRST_NAME is empty, “Customer” is used.
+If FIRST_NAME or firstName is empty, “Customer” is used.

 System Variables